Chart Color Schemes

 Residential development activity is lower than average in Fannie Bay according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Fannie Bay averaged around 4 new dwelling approvals annually over the past 5 financial years (FY-21 to FY-25), totalling an estimated 22 homes.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Fannie Bay averaged around 4 new dwelling approvals annually over the past 5 financial years, totalling an estimated 22 homes.
 So far in FY-26, 2 approvals have been recorded.
-On average, 4.5 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating demand significantly exceeds new supply.
-New homes are being constructed at an average value of $1,554,000, targeting the premium market segment with higher-end properties.
+Between FY-21 and FY-25, an average of 4.5 people moved to the area for each dwelling built, indicating demand significantly exceeded new supply.
+New homes were being constructed at an average value of $1,554,000, targeting the premium market segment with higher-end properties.

-This financial year, $48,000 in commercial development approvals have been recorded, suggesting minimal commercial development activity.
-Relative to Greater Darwin, Fannie Bay has 82.0% more building activity per person, offering buyers greater choice, although construction activity has eased recently.
-This is below the national average, indicating the area's established nature and potential planning limitations.
-New development consists of 80.0% detached dwellings and 20.0% medium and high-density housing, preserving Fannie Bay's suburban character with an emphasis on detached housing attracting space-seeking buyers.
-Notably, developers are constructing more detached housing than the existing pattern implies (35.0% at Census), reflecting strong demand for family homes amid densification trends.
+This financial year, $4.8 million in commercial development approvals have been recorded, suggesting limited commercial development focus.
+Relative to Greater Darwin, Fannie Bay had 82.0% more building activity per person as of recently, offering buyers greater choice.
+However, construction activity has eased since then and remains below the national average, indicating the area's established nature and potential planning limitations.
+New development consists of 80.0% detached dwellings and 20.0% medium and high-density housing, preserving Fannie Bay's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+Notably, developers are constructing more detached housing than the existing pattern implies (35.0% at Census), reflecting persistent strong demand for family homes amid densification trends.

 With around 1024 people per dwelling approval, Fannie Bay reflects a highly mature market.
-Population forecasts indicate Fannie Bay will gain 412 residents by 2041 (latest AreaSearch quarterly estimate).
+According to AreaSearch's latest quarterly estimate, the area is forecasted to gain 420 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development